 There are many tools and techniques you can use to ensure your Product Metric lines up with a desired business outcome, from VMOST (link provided below) to OKRs (link provided below).
 I have used many of them, but the purpose of this blog is not to review each of the techniques, instead to give you collateral to make your own informed decision.

 OKRs have recently become heavily used since Google took advantage of this technique to measure their products and, as we know, they have grown from strength to strength.

 The North Star framework is an interesting one I haven’t used, but having read about this technique, the principles seem to be the same (i.e. keeping the business vision when setting out the success measures/metrics for your products).

-I’ve pulled together my own list of essential points to consider when reviewing your product metrics.
+I’ve pulled together my own list of essential points to consider when reviewing your product metrics in Product Management.
 These are:

 - Ensure you have true alignment to your business outcomes (Mission/Goal/Vision etc)

 - Ensure you have the correct monitoring in place before you deploy a feature or new product.
 This will ensure you spot good or bad trends when you go-live

 - Have a good reporting mechanism for the metrics.
 This will keep your stakeholders and teams informed of the metrics

 - Try to stay away from Vanity metrics.
 They could give you false positives, and whilst they may potentially make you look good on the outside, they may not add any real business value.

 - Don’t just think about the £££, as sometimes focusing on customer experience could lead to extra £££